Aliases for SELP Gene

 GeneCards Summary for SELP Gene

 SELP (Selectin P) is a Protein Coding gene.
-Diseases associated with SELP include Arteriosclerosis Obliterans and Immune-Complex Glomerulonephritis.
-Among its related pathways are IL4-mediated signaling events and amb2 Integrin signaling.
+Diseases associated with SELP include Intermittent Claudication and Arteriosclerosis Obliterans.
+Among its related pathways are amb2 Integrin signaling and Cell surface interactions at the vascular wall.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding and calcium-dependent protein binding.
 An important paralog of this gene is SELE.

 Ca(2+)-dependent receptor for myeloid cells that binds to carbohydrates on neutrophils and monocytes.
 Mediates the interaction of activated endothelial cells or platelets with leukocytes.
 The ligand recognized is sialyl-Lewis X. Mediates rapid rolling of leukocyte rolling over vascular surfaces during the initial steps in inflammation through interaction with SELPLG.